-In practice, a suggested approach for modeling beam forming antennas with RoofView[®] includes the following: (a) Decide on an appropriate beam duty cycle value (nominally -8 dB reported in (2) represented the 95th percentile value for the simulations reported); (b) use the azimuth beam width specified for the antenna; (c) allocate a number of beams, as though they are individual antennas on the AntennaData sheet, equal to the total number of beams supported by the antenna and distribute their pointing directions uniformly across the sector (this will allow for creating an envelope of the RF field contours across the sector); (d) assign an antenna (beam) input power equal to the transmitter output power multiplied by the duty cycle value (for example, a duty cycle of -8 dB is equivalent to a numerical value of 0.16); (e) set the multiplier value in RoofView[®] [use the Mult × button on the control panel]

-equal to the numerical value of the duty cycle (in the example, 0.16) and hit Recalc Area to get the analysis result.
+In practice, a suggested approach for modeling beam forming antennas with RoofView® includes the following: (a) Decide on an appropriate beam duty cycle value (nominally -8 dB reported in (2) represented the 95th percentile value for the simulations reported) but some data show duty cycles as large as -6 dB, i.e., 25% of the maximum possible power; (b) use the azimuth beam width specified for the antenna; (c) allocate a number of beams, as though they are individual antennas on the AntennaData sheet, distributed uniformly in azimuth (as close to the same angular difference between beams as possible) across the sector (this will allow for creating an envelope of RF field contours across the sector) but don't orient the beams such that there is obvious overlap; (d) assign an antenna (beam) input power equal to the transmitter output power multiplied by the duty cycle value (for example, a duty cycle of -8 dB is equivalent to a numerical value of 0.16) (a duty cycle of -6 dB is equivalent to a numerical value of 0.25); or set the power of each antenna beam to the transmitter output power and use the multiplier value in RoofView® [use the Mult × button on the control panel] to adjust the resulting multiplier value to the numerical value to multiple all antenna beam powers by equal to the numerical value of the duty cycle (in the example, 0.16) and hit Recalc Area to get the analysis result.

-NOTE: The simulation of narrow beams less than 30 degrees in azimuth beamwidth cannot be accurately performed in earlier versions of RoofView[®] such as versions 4.15 and earlier.
-Version 5 of RoofView[®], however, allows for beam widths down to 6 degrees for simulating narrow beam forming antennas.
+NOTE: The simulation of narrow beams less than 30 degrees in azimuth beamwidth cannot be accurately performed in earlier versions of RoofView® such as versions 4.15 and earlier.
+Version 5 of RoofView®, however, allows for beam widths down to 6 degrees for simulating narrow beam forming antennas.

 - 1. Thors B, Furuskär A, Colombi D and Törnevik C (2017).
 Time-Averaged Realistic Maximum Power Levels for the Assessment of Radio Frequency Exposure for 5G Radio Base Stations Using Massive MIMO.
-IEEE Access, Vol 5, pp. 19711-19719. - Baracca P, Weber A, Thorsten W and Grangeat C (2018).
+IEEE Access, Vol 5, pp. 19711-19719. - 2.
+Baracca P, Weber A, Thorsten W and Grangeat C (2018).
 A statistical approach for RF exposure compliance boundary assessment in massive MIMO systems.
 WSA 2018; 22nd International ITG Workshop on Smart Antennas.
 14 June 2018, Bochum, Germany.
 Print ISBN: 978-3-8007-4541-8. https://arxiv.org/abs/1801.08351 - 3.
 IEC (2017).
 Determination of RF Field Strength and SAR in the Vicinity of Radio Communication Base Stations for the Purpose of Evaluating Human Exposure.
-IEC Standard IEC 52232:2017, August 2017.
+IEC Standard IEC 62232:2017, August 2017 (page 150, section B.5.1.)